AqwamCreates/DataPredict-Neural/docs/API/Cores/AutomaticDifferentiationTensor.md

 ```

-AutomaticDifferentiationTensorObject.divide(...: tensor): AutomaticDifferentiationTensorObject
+AutomaticDifferentiationTensorObject:divide(AutomaticDifferentiationTensor: AutomaticDifferentiationTensorObject): AutomaticDifferentiationTensorObject

 ```

 #### Parameters:

-* tensor: The tensor to be used by the automatic differentiation tensor object.
+* AutomaticDifferentiationTensor: The tensor to be used by the automatic differentiation tensor object.

 #### Returns